 How to Find Reputable Rotterman Breeders?

-When looking for a Rotterman, it is very important that you find a reputable breeder.
+When looking for a Rotterman, you must find a reputable breeder.

 These dogs can be either be the perfect family guard dog, or they can be an absolute nightmare if they come from bad stock.

-A reputable breeder will have spent time screening both the Rottweiler and the Dobermann Pinscher for any health or outstanding behavior problems.
+A reputable breeder will have spent time screening both the Rottweiler and the Dobermann Pinscher for any health or outstanding behaviour problems.

 Cheap breeders often won’t use high pedigree parenting dogs and will use dogs that have aggressive tendencies which can result in a very problematic Rotterman puppy.